multiversx/mx-docs/docs/developers/mandos-reference/embed.md

 # **Embedding in Go**

 Mandos steps can be embedded in Go, in order to program for more flexible behavior.
 One can even save dynamically generated Mandos scenarios.
-For a comprehensive example on how to do that, check out the [delegation contract fuzzer in Elrond VM](https://github.com/ElrondNetwork/wasm-vm/tree/master/fuzz/delegation) or the [DNS contract deployment scenario test generator](https://github.com/ElrondNetwork/wasm-vm/tree/master/cmd/testgen/dns).
+For a comprehensive example on how to do that, check out the [delegation contract fuzzer in MultiversX (previously Elrond) VM](https://github.com/ElrondNetwork/wasm-vm/tree/master/fuzz/delegation) or the [DNS contract deployment scenario test generator](https://github.com/ElrondNetwork/wasm-vm/tree/master/cmd/testgen/dns).
 Just a snippet from the fuzzer:

 ```
 _, err = pfe.executeTxStep(fmt.Sprintf(`